WWE News: Founding Retribution Member Appears To Have Been Booted From Faction

 As documented by Ringside News, Mercedes Martinez appears to have parted ways with Retribution.
 The superstar was one of the founding members of the faction to be revealed on a recent episode of Monday Night Raw, but she hasn’t been seen with them since.

 As documented by SEScoops, PWInsider previously noted that she’d changed her alias to Retaliation.
-As of this writing, she’s back to using her original moniker for the time being.
+As of this writing, she’s back to using her original ring name for the time being.

 Furthermore, the current inclusions don’t follow Martinez on social media.
 This suggests that she’s either no longer a member of the stable, or they’re teasing fans in order to spring a surprise on the WWE Universe at a later date.